Son Tra Peninsula, Da Nang: Forest, Coast and Quiet Roads

 Drive carefully and be prepared for changing conditions

-Allow more time than you think you will need.
-Stops tend to happen naturally
+Allow more time than you expect, as stops tend to happen naturally

 Disclosure: Some links in this post are affiliate links.
 If you choose to book through them, we may earn a small commission at no extra cost to you.